scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** instant

-As a reaction you quickly summon magical defenses, protecting you and all adjacent creatures from an incoming spell.
+As a reaction you quickly summon magical defenses, protecting you and all adjacent creatures from an incoming spell or spell-like effect.
 Making a spellcasting roll, you and all adjacent creatures add 1 superior die to their attribute save, adding an extra superior die for every critical.
 Creatures in the barrier gain _Resistance 2_ to Force damage.

 Increase the range of protection by 1 and add an enhanced die for every level cast above 2nd.